Dhananjai2003/QR-code-genrator/README.md

 + Frist you need to import/install the following npm package
 + Then go to chrome://extensions/.
-+ Then sweitch to developer mode.
++ Then switch to developer mode.
-+ click on load default and select the directory where you have cloned/installed this extensions.
++ click on load default and select the directory where you have cloned/installed these extensions.
 + Select the extension icon in chrome and click the "QR-Code Generator extension".
 + Now use the extension.